JoelLeeJie/GenshinDatabase/README.md

 Info from api.genshin.dev, genshin wiki.
 Hosted on railway.

-GenshinDB-RawData: Gather raw data from websites and convert into csv files, to copy to the genshindb database.
+GenshinDB-RawData: Gather raw data from websites and convert into csv files, to copy to the genshindb database.  \
+CSV files written to system by RawData program are then transferred to database via terminal commands, using GenshinDB-SQL folder as reference.
 GenshinDB-WPF: A UI for accessing the database.